kongou-ae/azurestack-uptime-monitor/README.md

 [Deployment of the connected version](/docs/Connected.md)

 ## Disconnected version
 The disconnected version does not require an internet connection for the solution.
 The source VHD, with the required prerequisistes (e.g. linux packages and docker images), is created on Azure, imported into Azure Stack and used as the source VHD for the solution deployment.
-The diconnected version can not be updated.
+The disconnected version can not be updated.
 Once installed, it will have to be fully redeployed to use a newer version, deleting all hisotrical data.

 [Deployment of the disconnected version](/docs/Disconnected.md)